ECS-251-W2020/final-project-synapse/README.md

 [Trello](https://trello.com/b/UcUVXC8C/ecs251-synapse)

+<b>source code structure and how your code maps to the concepts in your project </b>

 java-profiler-app is the directory containing code with thread safety violation.

 ListObject contains the actual data and timestamps that are needed to observe how different threads affect each other.